kaihchang/zmk-simply-adept-dongle-combo/README.md

 Surely there's something bad?<br/>
 - Extra cost for a spare MCU, seeeduino nrf52840 sense in my case here.<br/>
 - Takes up an extra USB slot on your device.

-What I did in this branch:
-- Follow new ZMK doc guide about LED backlight for Zephyr 4.1.
-- Apply Xiao_ble_zmk pinouts.
-- Add corresponding keycode to keymap.
-- Add corresponding config to dongle.conf.